pawurb/smart_init/README.md

 end
 ```

-Gem provides a simple DSL for getting rid of it.
+This gem provides a simple DSL for getting rid of it.
 It offers an alternative to using `Struct.new` which does not check for number of parameters provided in initializer, exposes getters and instantiates unecessary class instances.

 **Smart Init** offers a unified API convention for stateless service objects, accepting values in initializer and exposing one public class method `call` which instantiates new objects and accepts arguments passed to initializer.